ElGeroIngles/humanoid-villagers/guidelines.md

 - To-Do:
     - Features:
-        - Make every villager of a village a Mannequin.
+        - Setting to make every villager of a village a Mannequin or all villagers (defaults to only villagers from villages).
+        - Setting to allow default main hand, either left, right or random, and allow customization of the percentages (defaults to random and 90% for right-handed and 10% for lenf-handed).
+        - Setting to allow to hide the outer skin layers that the user may want to hide (defaults to show everything).
+        - Add support for baby villagers.

+- Done:
+    - Setting to pass all of the original entity's equipment to its human (defaults to true).
+    - Setting to allow to use the name and skin of any player of the server, online or not (defaults to true).
     - Each one of them should have a different randomized skin and name.
     - Make the names and skins easily customizable.
-        - Setting to allow to use the name and skin of any player of the server, online or not (defaults to true).
-        - Setting to allow default main hand, either left, right or random (defaults to random).
-        - Setting to allow to hide the outer skin layers that the user may want to hide (defaults to show everything).
-        - Setting to pass all of the original entity's equipment to its human (defaults to true).